Bochner's theorem for finite inverse semigroups and its connection to Choi's theorem: Main Results

 Let us define the set $\mathcal{N}:=\{f \in \mathbb{C}_0[S] \otimes \mathbb{C}^n: \inner{f,f}=0 \}$.
 Note that $\mathcal{N}$ is a subspace.
 Now we consider the quotient space $\mathbb{C}_0[S] \otimes \mathbb{C}^n/\mathcal{N}$ whose elements are the equivalence classes $[f]$ where the equivalence relation is defined as:$f \equiv f'$ if and only if $f-f' \in \mathcal{N}$.
 Now one can define an inner product on the quotient space $\mathbb{C}_0[S] \otimes \mathbb{C}^n/\mathcal{N}$ as follows:

 It can be shown that the above defined inner product is well defined.
-With this inner product defined, the quotient space becomes an inner product space and as we are working on finite dimensions, it becomes a Hilbert space which we will be denoting by $\mathcal{H}:=\mathbb{C}_0[S]\otimes \mathbb{C}^n/\mathcal{N}$.
-Now define a linear map on $\mathcal{H}$ as
+With this inner product defined, the quotient space becomes an inner product space, and since we are working on finite dimensions, it is a Hilbert space which we denote by $\mathcal{H}:=\mathbb{C}_0[S]\otimes \mathbb{C}^n/\mathcal{N}$.
+Now, define a linear map on $\mathcal{H}$ as